Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Numerical results

-In order to check the correctness of the approximate BRs of Eqs.~\eqref{BRapp-lept}, \eqref{BRapp-Z}, and~\eqref{BRapp-H}--\eqref{BRapp-H2} we have calculated the asymmetry between the exact BRs and the approximate ones, \be \mathrm{BR}_\mathrm{asymmetry} \equiv \frac{\left| \mathrm{BR}_\mathrm{exact} - \mathrm{BR}_\mathrm{approximate} \right|}{\mathrm{BR}_\mathrm{exact} + \mathrm{BR}_\mathrm{approximate}}. \ee Using the points of case `NO', these asymmetries are displayed in Fig.~\ref{fig-hist_BRasym}.
+In order to check the correctness of the approximate BRs of Eqs.~\eqref{BRapp-lept}, \eqref{BRapp-Z}, and~\eqref{BRapp-H} we have calculated the asymmetry between the exact BRs and the approximate ones, \be \mathrm{BR}_\mathrm{asymmetry} \equiv \frac{\left| \mathrm{BR}_\mathrm{exact} - \mathrm{BR}_\mathrm{approximate} \right|}{\mathrm{BR}_\mathrm{exact} + \mathrm{BR}_\mathrm{approximate}}. \ee Using the points of case `NO', these asymmetries are displayed in Fig.~\ref{fig-hist_BRasym}.

-One sees that $\mathrm{BR}_\mathrm{asymmetry} \lesssim 0.1$, hence the approximate BRs give quite accurate results.
-The approximate expressions for the BRs are very useful for intermediate calculations of the fitting procedure, where the calculations need to be repeated many times, before the final result is calculated by using the exact expressions.
-This computational trick has saved us a lot of calculation time.
+One sees that $\mathrm{BR}_\mathrm{asymmetry} \lesssim 0.1$, which means that the approximate formulas are quite accurate.
+These approximate expressions for the BRs may be very useful for intermediate calculations of the fitting procedure, where the calculations need to be repeated many times, before the final result is calculated by using the exact expressions.
+This computational trick has saved us a lot of time.